 - other information we consider necessary to provide our products or services to you.

-The primary purpose for which we collect your personal information to allow us to provide you with our products and services and carry out one or more Energy Queensland Group activities.
+The primary purpose for which we collect your personal information is to provide you with our products and services and carry out one or more Energy Queensland Group activities.
 This includes collecting, using and disclosing your information to:

 - provide you information about products and services

 - consider your request for products and services, including your eligibility – for example, for financial assistance payments

 - verify your identity (identifiers may be checked online with relevant issuing government departments or through our third parties such as credit reporting bodies or information service providers)

 - process your application and provide you with products and services